Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: The space of adapted wedge metrics of positive scalar curvature

-which depends on a choice of the base point $g_0\in \cR^+(\bar X)$.
-The equivalence of these two approaches to the index difference (with a discussion of how to trace them back to the work of Gromov-Lawson and Hitchin, respectively) may be found in \cite{Ebert1,Ebert2} (see also \cite{Bugg}).
+which depends on a choice of the base point $g_0\in \cR^+\big(\bar X\big)$.
+The equivalence of these two app\-ro\-a\-ches to the index difference (with a discussion of how to trace them back to the work of~Gromov--Lawson and Hitchin, respectively) may be found in~\cite{Ebert2,Ebert1} (see also~\cite{Bugg}).